percona/everest-doc/docs/release-notes/Percona-Everest-1.0.0-(2024-06-28).md

 - [EVEREST-731](https://perconadev.atlassian.net/browse/EVEREST-731) - Added support for customizing load balancer source ranges in PostgreSQL clusters.

-- [EVEREST-866](https://perconadev.atlassian.net/browse/EVEREST-866) - In the past, when viewing the DB cluster in the backups list, it was confusing to find information about the Point-in-Time Recovery (PITR) for restores.
-With the release of Percona Everest 1.0.0, PITR is now visible.
-However, PITR is only available to select if the chosen backup is the most recent full backup.
+- [EVEREST-866](https://perconadev.atlassian.net/browse/EVEREST-866) - Starting with Percona Everest 1.0.0, you can restore your database from a full back or using the PITR.
+However, if you choose a backup other than the latest backup, the PITR option becomes unavailable.

 - [EVEREST-872](https://perconadev.atlassian.net/browse/EVEREST-872) - When deleting a backup, you can now choose to delete the data from the backup storage as well.